BozhidarMindov/basselix/README.md

 source .venv/bin/activate   # Windows: .venv\Scripts\activate

 # 3. Install requirements
-# Of you are using a GPU:
+# If you are using a GPU:
 pip install -r requirements-gpu.txt

 # CPU only: